mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 | +page.ts        | Data for `+page.svelte`                      |
 | +page.svelte    | Page with `export let data` prop from `load` |

-Layout wraps around everything using `<slot />` and you can have nested layouts.
-It also passes the data to child routes through `export let data`.
-Use `+layout.ts` to get the data for the page but if you need to use a secret, talk to a database, or write to a file add `.server` same as for a page.
+Layout wraps around your page using `<slot />` and you can have nested layouts.

+Layouts also pass the data to child routes through `export let data`.

+Use `+layout.ts` to get the data for the page but if you need to use a secret, talk to a database, or write to a file append `.server` to the file.

 | File              | Responsibility                                 |
 | ----------------- | ---------------------------------------------- |